dukeboard/kevoree-modeling-framework/doc/kmf_path.md

 	nodes[{ &(nodes.size > 3)(name = Center1_* ) }]

-Finally with the syntaxique sugar and or operator selecting nodes of Center1 and Center2 can be expressed by the following expression :
+Finally with the syntaxique sugar and or operator selecting nodes of Center1 or Center2 can be expressed by the following expression :

 	{ PIPE(name = Center1_*)(name = Center2_* ) }